UNIVERSAL-IT-SYSTEMS/ddf-test/README.md

 ### Running test suite

+1. Change the engine in [global] and queries for your engine in [your engine] in ddf-conf/ddf_spec.ini.
-1. There are two ways to add the ddf-on-x jars:
+There are two ways to add the ddf-on-x jars:

 * Add ddf-on-x implementation jar to `lib` directory.
 Make sure that there are no duplicate jars present.
 Remove scalatest and junit jars if added from ddf-on-x.
 Do not remove the asm-all-4.0.jar from the lib directory as it